Work Weird Hours? How to Make Nutrisystem FitArticle posted in: Nutrisystem

 “Choosing lean, high protein choices will give you a boost and keep you fuller, longer,” she says.
 Some low-sodium turkey breast wrapped around a string cheese, a hard-boiled egg or a Greek yogurt with fresh fruit can give you long-lasting energy that you won’t get from chips.
 “For people that are on their feet for most of the day and don’t get those coveted eight hours of sleep a night, sometimes adding an extra PowerFuel into the day to keep things going is essential.”

 Another tip for weird hours and long shifts: Drink up!
 Sometimes what you feel as hunger is really thirst, Noel says, so sip as much as you can to get to your daily goal of 64 ounces.
-And shaking in your FreshStart Shake can transform your water into a high-protein snack that can help push you through to your next meal.
+And shaking in a Nutrisystem shake can transform your water into a high-protein snack that can help push you through to your next meal.

 If you have more questions …